duglin/xreg-github/README.md

 - add "compatibility" to resources
 - fix init.sql, it's too slow due to latest xref stuff in commit 9c583e7
 - support ETag/If-Match
-- update epoch/modifiedat of parent when nested entity is added/removed
-- test to ensure meta epoch changes as versions are added/removed
-- test the timestamps in meta.
-Should change as versions are added/removed.
-- remove entities from cache upon delete
 - test creating a resource + lots of versions w/o ?defaultversionid-should fail
   - PUT ../f1   POST .../f1/versions   POT .../versions
 - Split the model.verify stuff so it doesn't verify the data unless asked to